Earn Your Master's in Software Engineering

 From mobile devices to revolutionary breakthroughs in Artificial Intelligence, software-enabled technology permeates every aspect of our daily lives.
-Rapid developments in cloud computing and Internet-of-Things are further accelerating changes in the software engineering sector.
+Rapid developments in cloud computing and Internet-of-Things are further accelerating changes in the software engineering sector and cybersecurity.

 Our practical, real-world curriculum will help you keep up with these and other trends shaping the industry.
-You'll gain hands-on experience from faculty, who are also leading practitioners, in courses developed with feedback from advisory board of software industry leaders.
+You'll gain hands-on experience from faculty, who are also leading practitioners, in courses developed with feedback from our advisory board of software and cybersecurity industry leaders.

-Join other working professionals in our renowned Master of Software Engineering program to:
+Join other working professionals in our renowned online Software Engineering master's degree as you:

 - Develop a strong project portfolio to show current or prospective employers.